yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 Period.

 **Attend All Social Events**.
-Birthdays, corporate parties, Halloween, Friday beers &mdash; you must be there, always.
+Birthdays, corporate parties, Halloween, Friday beers&mdash;you must be there, always.
 Don't worry about wasting your life; you will like them eventually.
 It is very important to demonstrate that you truly live in the office.
 You are not just writing code, taking money, and going home to your family.